 Hoppin’ John, also known as Hopping John, is a scrumptious Southern black-eyed pea dish with bacon, onions, celery, bell peppers, and garlic served over white rice.
 This dish’s name is rumored to have come from a man named Hoppin’ John, who sold peas and rice on the streets of Charleston, South Carolina.

-We love to eat it year-round, but I also serve it every New Year’s Day.
-Southern tradition is that the first meal in the New Year should be a dish with black-eyed peas in them to bring good luck for a happy New Year.
-In fact, you are supposed to eat 365 of those black-eyed peas for good health and prosperity.
+We love to eat it year-round, but I also love to serve it every New Year’s Day.
+Southern tradition is that the first meal of the New Year should be a dish with black-eyed peas to bring good luck for a happy New Year.
+You are supposed to eat 365 of those black-eyed peas for good health and prosperity.
 One for every day of the new year.
-As this is one of my and hubby’s favorite recipes, we never have trouble meeting that quota.
+This is one of my and hubby’s favorite recipes, so we never have trouble meeting that quota.
+I love to serve this dish with homemade corn muffins and a side of collard greens.

 How to make Hoppin’ John

-When the beans are a little more than halfway done, brown the bacon in a large skillet over medium-high heat.
-Next, add the onion, celery, and bell peppers to the skillet with the pieces of bacon when they are a few minutes away from being fully browned.
-Then cook for about 5 minutes or until soft.
-Now add the garlic and cook for 1 minute, stirring constantly.
 Discard the ham shank or ham hock, and using a large slotted spoon, add the black-eyed peas to the vegetable mixture.
 You will want to get a little bit of liquid in there but not too much.
 For best results, serve over the cooked rice promptly.

 - Store leftovers in an airtight container in the fridge for up to 3 days.
 Reheat on the stovetop with a little bit of chicken broth or in the microwave at reduced power.